automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Arcusaurus.md

 # Arcusaurus
-## Description: This prosauropod was recently discovered in South Africa.
+## This prosauropod was recently discovered in South Africa.